Archaeology of Qatar: Paleolithic findings

 The Danish team uncovered a temporary encampment at Al Wusail in 1957.
-They posited it to be a late Paleolithic site used by hunters, as supported by the numerous flint tools found in situ.
+They posited it to be a late Paleolithic site used by hunters, as supported by the numerous flint tools found on site.
 It was again excavated in 1989 and 1991 by a Qatari team.

 In 1961, the Danish archaeological team excavated approximately 30,000 stone implements from 122 paleolithic sites.
 Most of the sites were situated along the coastline.
-Macrolithic tools such as scrapers, arrowheads and hand axes dating to the Lower and Middle paleolithic periods were among the discoveries.
+Macrolithic tools such as scrapers, arrowheads and hand axes dating to the Lower and Middle Paleolithic periods were among the discoveries.